-This is a mixed level Beginner and intermediate 6 Week Course for Autumn 2018 - Inspired by Social Ballroom techniques this course quickly turns to the Latin Night Club Styles.
+This is a mixed level Beginner and intermediate 6 Week Course for the second half of Winter 2018 - Inspired by Social Ballroom techniques this course quickly turns to the Latin Night Club Styles.
 With several flavours (NY, Cuban, and Central American) of Salsa as the main focus, we add Merengue, Bachata, the refined Cha Cha to have give you a comprehensive base of Latin dance techniques.
 For the beginner, this class teaches partner dance fundamentals based on leading and following ideals to nurture the students to become comfortable with styling.
 Intermediate dancers will work on mastering techniques as well that each new element taught will have a more advance embellishment or variation suited for their level.
 There can be a lot of spinning - for both sides!

 Absolute Beginners are welcome!

 Scheduled Classes in this Course:

 - Class 3